codegram/rack-webconsole/Readme.md

 And it works!
 Fire up the server, go to any page and press the ` ` ` key.

+##Commands

+In the console you can issue whatever Ruby commands you want, except multiline commands.
+Local variables are kept, so you can get a more IRB-esque feeling.

+To reset all local variables, just issue the `reload!` command.

 ##Under the hood

 Run the test suite by typing: